Aresga/Get_next_line/README.md

 ## License

-This project is unlicensed and intended for educational purposes as part of the 42 school curriculum.
+This project is unlicensed and intended for educational purposes as part of Hive Helsinki curriculum.

 ---